 - a.
 Project data are reported during each semi-annual reporting cycle.
 The reporting cycles cover December 1 through May 31 and June 1 through November 30.
 The reports are due to CARB on June 1 and December 1. - b.
 Grantee shall submit an initial Project report called Awarded Report upon entering into a Project agreement with CARB.
 At this stage, Grantee must submit data with Project details and expected benefits.
 This report is submitted once during the first reporting cycle after signing the Agreement in a format agreed upon between the CARB Program Liaison and the Grantee. - c.
 The Grantee shall submit Implementation Reports each reporting cycle.
-The Implementation Reports shall be provided in a format agreed upon between the CARB Program Liaison and the Grantee and will contain information on each change-out completed during the reporting cycle. - d.
+The Implementation Reports shall be provided in a format agreed upon between the CARB Program Liaison and the Grantee a.
+Following receipt of funds, Grantee will submit quarterly fiscal accounting reports (Fiscal Report) to CAPCOA detailing expenditure of funds by Grantee, including interest accrued on any Project funds received.
+The Fiscal Reports shall be provided in a format agreed upon between the CARB Program Liaison and the Grantee and needs to include an itemized invoice of all expenditures incurred during the quarter.

+- and will contain information on each change-out completed during the reporting cycle. - d.
 When the Project is complete, the Grantee shall submit a Project Closeout Report.
 The Project Closeout Report shall be provided in a format agreed upon between the CARB Program Liaison and the Grantee.
-This report shall be submitted upon completion of the Project at the next reporting cycle. - e.
-A subset of Projects (at least twenty-five (25) percent) will be selected by CARB for Project Outcome Reporting.
-If Grantee is selected for Project Outcome Reporting, Grantee shall submit a report in a format agreed upon between the CARB program Liaison and the Grantee.
-Project outcome tracking ends eighteen (18) months after the start of tracking.
-If selected, Grantee agrees to collect the data for a full tracking period, which may end after the Project Closeout.
+This report shall be submitted upon completion of the Project at the next reporting cycle.